wormtable/wormtable/docs/source/tutorial.rst

 	60	0
 	65	1

-Note, as above the upper bound (70) is exclusive.
+Note, as above the upper bound (70) is not included.

 --------
 Examples